 Zero-coupon bonds (ZCB), as the name suggests, do not pay any coupon interest payments to the bondholders.
 These bonds are also known as discount bonds as they are issued at a price lower than the face value (or par value) and are repaid at face value on their maturity dates.
 The return to the investor would be the difference between the face value of the bond and its purchase price.

-For instance, if you purchase a zero-coupon bond having a face value of Rs 20,000 at Rs 18,000, then on its maturity date, you will receive Rs 20,000, with Rs 2,000 being your returns on the bond, on the maturity date of the bond.
+For instance, if you purchase a zero-coupon bond in India having a face value of Rs 20,000 at Rs 18,000, then on its maturity date, you will receive Rs 20,000, with Rs 2,000 being your returns on the bond, on the maturity date of the bond.